 Principles of Science

-At Lawn Primary School, we believe that teaching and learning in science should stimulate and excite children’s natural curiosity about the world around them.
+At Lawn Primary and Nursery School, we believe that teaching and learning in science should stimulate and excite children’s natural curiosity about the world around them.
 We understand that science at the primary level is incredibly important.
 It is where children learn the vital life skills of enquiry, investigation, problem solving and reasoning.

 We aim to: